Dumaraha: Location

 Dumraha is located at 26.65737 degrees north and 87.14904 degrees east.
-The neighboring Village Development Committees (VDC) and Municipalities are Ramdhuni Bhasi municipality, Inaruwa municipality, Bhokraha VDC and Prakashpur VDC.
+The neighboring village development committees (VDC) and Municipalities are Ramdhuni Bhasi Municipality, Inaruwa Municipality, Bhokraha VDC and Prakashpur VDC.
 The office of Dumraha VDC is about 6 kilometers away from Inaruwa.
-It's a monsoon-influenced humid subtropical climate.
+It has a monsoon-influenced humid subtropical climate.

 History

 Dumraha VDC is historic in the sense that the ethnic groups of Tharu, Musahar, and Dom have been living there for several generations.
 The name Dumraha may have been named because of the Dom community people living there, as Dumraha can be linguistically broken as "DUM- RAHA" where "DUM" refers to Dom Community, and "RAHA" in Maithali or Tharu language means "staying".
 So, Dumraha could have been named as "Dom Community People were living there in the past."

 Ethnic groups

 In the past, people from Tharu, Dhanuk, Muhasar and Dom communities were living there.
 But after 2007 due to migration of people from the hilly region and later of people from India, the chief ethnic groups are Brahmin, Chhetri, Tharu, Mehata, Newar, Rai, Limbu, Dom, Dhanuk, Musahar etc.